Octave Feuillet: Biography

 Feuillet was born at Saint-Lô, Manche (Normandy).
 His father, Jacques Feuillet, was a prominent lawyer and Secretary-General of La Manche, but also a hypersensitive invalid.
 His mother died when he was an infant.
 Feuillet inherited some of his father's nervous excitability, though not to the same degree.
 He was sent to Lycée Louis-le Grand in Paris, where he achieved high distinction, assuring him of a good post in the diplomatic service.

 In 1840 he rejected his father's longtime wish that he be a diplomat and told him he planned to be a writer instead.
 His father disowned him.
 Octave Feuillet returned to Paris and lived as best he could by becoming a journalist.
 He collaborated with Paul Bocage on the plays Echec et mat, Palma, ou la nuit de Vendredi saint, and La Vieillesse de Richelieu.
 His father forgave him three years later and granted him an allowance, giving him a comfortable existence while he remained in the capital.
 There he wrote his first novels and got them published.

 Jacques Feuillet's health declined further, and he summoned his son to care for him at Saint-Lô.
 It was a real sacrifice to leave Paris and the outlet it gave Octave Feuillet for his career, but he obeyed.
 His father's mania for solitude and tyrannical temper made life in Saint-Lô very stressful.
-However, in 1851, Octave married his cousin Valérie Feuillet (née Dubois), who was also a writer.
+However, in 1851, Octave married his cousin Valérie Dubois, who was also a writer.
 During what he considered his "exile" in Saint-Lô, Feuillet produced some of his best work.
 His first major success came in 1852, when he published the novel Bellah and produced the comedy La Crise.
 Both were reprinted from the Revue des deux mondes, where many of his later novels also appeared.
 Other acclaimed works written in Saint-Lô were La Petite Comtesse (1857), Dalila (1857), and the popular Le Roman d'un jeune homme pauvre (1858).